 Overview

-• The new row sorting feature allows sorting the JavaScript Scheduler rows using the specified row field.
+• The row sorting feature allows the JavaScript Scheduler to sort rows using the specified row field.

 • You can also use the Scheduler API to change the sort order.

 This Scheduler can automatically enable sorting support if there are multiple row header columns defined.
-It builds upon the new Tabular mode which allows specifying the column content using a field/property of the resource object.
+It builds upon the new Tabular mode, which allows specifying the column content using a property of the resource object.

 The Tabular mode (see rowHeaderColumnsMode) and the row sorting are supported since version 2019.4.4064.